CGAL 4.6 - Point Set Processing

-This CGAL component implements methods to analyze and process unorganized 3D point sets.
+This CGAL component implements methods to analyze and process 3D point sets.
 The input is an unorganized 3D point set, possibly with normal attributes (unoriented or oriented).
-This point set can be analyzed to measure geometric properties such as average spacing between the points and their
+The input point set can be analyzed to measure geometric properties such as average spacing between the points and their

 k nearest neighbors.
-It can be processed with functions devoted to the simplification, outlier removal, smoothing, normal estimation and normal orientation.
-The processing of point sets is often needed in applications dealing with measurement data, such as surface reconstruction from laser scanned data (see Figure 57.1).
+It can be processed with functions devoted to the simplification, regularization, upsampling, outlier removal, smoothing, normal estimation and normal orientation.
+The processing of point sets is often needed in applications dealing with measurement data, such as surface reconstruction from laser scanned data (see Figure 61.1).

 The algorithms of this component take as input parameters iterator ranges of 3D points, or of 3D points with normals.
 The property maps are used to access the point or normal information from the input data, so as to let the user decide upon the implementation of a point with normal.
 The latter can be represented as, e.g., a class derived from the CGAL 3D point, or as a

 boost::tuple<..,Point_3<K>, ..., Vector_3<K> >.

 The following classes described in Chapter CGAL and Boost Property Maps provide property maps for the implementations of points with normals listed above:

 See below examples using pair and tuple property maps.

 Users of this package may use other types to represent positions and normals if they implement the corresponding property maps.

 We provide functions to read and write sets of points or sets of points with normals from the following ASCII file formats: XYZ (three point coordinates